shalamand3r/IconSurGUI/README.md

 ---

+Q) Why does it say I can't open the app because it's from an unknown developer?

+A) You need to control+click (right click) the downloaded package and select "open" to bypass GateKeeper.
+Additionally, you can open the Security and Privacy pane of System Preferences and press "Open Anyway"

+---

 Q) Why does it say I need to download the "IconSur Binary?"

 A) You are using an older version of IconSurGUI or you modified IconSurGUI's resources folder.
 (Re)Download the latest release here: https://github.com/salameanon/IconSurGUI/releases